 What Are Destroy Decks?

 Destroy Decks in Marvel Snap are meant to destroy certain cards to gain multiple benefits.
 These decks are comprised of 2 card types – cards that destroy and cards that get revamped after being destroyed.
 Cards like Carnage are Destroy cards that will gain more Power as they destroy other cards.
-On the other hand, we have cards like Nova that can often benefit the overall team by getting destroyed.
+On the other hand, you have cards like Nova that can often benefit the overall team by getting destroyed.
 Therefore, it creates a win-win relationship.

 For this to work, it’s crucial to have perfect team synergy across the board.
 A card cannot be a good choice for this deck if it doesn’t benefit after being destroyed.
 However, some cards that can move and therefore avoid being destroyed are good options for the deck.
 These cards combo can often make a well-balanced, all-rounder team.

-That wraps up our guide on how to effectively use your Pool 2 Destroy deck in Marvel Snap.
+That wraps up my guide on how to effectively use your Pool 2 Destroy deck in Marvel Snap.
 It’s important to note that the abilities of locations in each game might affect your card placements.
 Therefore, use those locations to your advantage and let them lead you to victory!